Attendance

 Further Information

-If you have any queries about attendance, then please contact Richard Barnett-Richards, Assistant Headteacher, via office@friaryschool.co.uk.
+If you have any queries about attendance, then please contact Richard Barnett-Richards, Deputy Headteacher, via office@friaryschool.co.uk.